Bitcoin Savings Account for Your Child

 - Moderate case (15% annual return): Roughly $150,000.

-- Bull case (30% annual return): Over $1 million.
-(Bitcoin's actual CAGR since 2013 has been higher than this,9 but expecting that to continue is optimistic.)
+- High-return case (30% annual return): Over $1 million.
+Bitcoin's actual CAGR since 2013 has been higher than this,9 but expecting it to continue would be aggressive.

 The asymmetry is the point.
 The downside is you saved $23,400 that's worth less.
 The upside is life-changing.
+Bitcoin can also underperform for long stretches, and the custody is on you.
 That's why you size it as money you can afford to lose, not your kid's entire savings.
 (Still weighing the decision?
 Start with should I buy Bitcoin for my child, or compare it to a 529 plan.)

 How do I explain a Bitcoin savings plan to my kid?